dafny-lang/rfcs/0005-ordered-quantification.md

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives

+The primary rationale for this design is to leverage the fact that Dafny already heavily relies on expressing quantification directly in the language, to the point that it already has a similar `forall` statement expressed using the same quantification syntax.
+Allowing quantification to also declare sequential bindings provides a lot of expressive power for a small language change, and is just as composable with existing language features.

 The most obvious alternative is to only provide the simpler `foreach x <- C` syntax, with only a single bound variable, no additional filtering, and with `C` directly providing the enumeration and not just the ordering of values.
 This is certainly a well-formed and sound construct, but far less powerful than the proposed version, especially when sequence comprehensions are excluded.
 Offering `foreach` loops along with sequence comprehensions means we can recommend the latter where possible, with the former as a fallback that is inevitably more complicated to verify.

+An earlier version of this proposal (https://github.com/dafny-lang/rfcs/pull/9) described an alternative where the ordering and multiplicity of bindings was specified by clauses such as `x in C` in a quantifier domain's range expression.
+This had the advantage of not requiring any new syntax, but also broke expectations of referential transparency of boolean expressions in these ordered contexts.

 # Prior art
 [prior-art]: #prior-art